BIOS3010/Module-2-sequences/exercises/Exercise2.md

 - Click `get sequence"`
 - Save the `all_genes.fasta` file in the current working directory (the `Module-2-sequences directory`) (!
 Warning: the file is 105.3 MB)

-To loop through all the genes and print the sequence (Seq object),
+To loop through all the genes and print the sequence (Seq object) do this:

 ```python
 from Bio import SeqIO